-Note: Considered first-line for individuals less than 18 years of age
+^{}Note: Considered first-line for individuals less than 18 years of age

-Agent Medical Necessity, Febrile Neutropenia (FN) with Anti- Cancer Regimens First-Line Granix (tbo-filgrastim) Nivestym (filgrastim-aafi) Granix (tbo-filgrastim) or Nivestym (filgrastim-aafi) may be considered medically necessary as first-line therapy to decrease the incidence of infection for adult and pediatric individuals treated with myelosuppressive anti-cancer regimens at risk of severe febrile neutropenia.
+Agent Medical Necessity, FN with Anti-Cancer Regimens First-Line Granix (tbo-filgrastim) Nivestym (filgrastim-aafi) Granix (tbo-filgrastim) or Nivestym (filgrastim-aafi) may be considered medically necessary as first-line therapy to decrease the incidence of infection for adult and pediatric individuals treated with myelosuppressive anti-cancer regimens at risk of severe febrile neutropenia.
+Note: Granix (tbo-filgrastim) and Nivestym (filgrastim-aafi) do not need preapproval for coverage.

-Pegfilgrastim Agents Fulphila (pegfilgrastim-jmdb) SC

-- Nyvepria (pegfilgrastim-apgf) SC
+Agent

+Medical Necessity, FN with Anti-Cancer Regimens

+Second-Line

+- Neupogen (filgrastim)

+- Nypozi (filgrastim-txid)

+- Releuko (filgrastim-ayow)

-- Other Agents
+- Zarxio (filgrastim-sndz)

-- Rolvedon (eflapegrastim-xnst) SC

-- Ryzneuta (efbemalenograstim alfa-vuxw) SC

-Agent Medical Necessity, Febrile Neutropenia (FN) with Anti- Cancer Regimens Note: Granix (tbo-filgrastim) and Nivestym (filgrastim-aafi) do not need preapproval for coverage.
-Second-Line Neupogen (filgrastim) Nypozi (filgrastim-txid) Releuko (filgrastim-ayow) Zarxio (filgrastim-sndz) Neupogen (filgrastim), Nypozi (filgrastim-txid), Releuko (filgrastim-ayow), and Zarxio (filgrastim-sndz) may be considered medically necessary to decrease the incidence of infection for adult and pediatric individuals treated with myelosuppressive anti-cancer regimens at risk of severe febrile neutropenia when all the following are met: Documentation is provided that the individual has tried and failed Granix (tbo-filgrastim) or Nivestym (filgrastim-aafi) OR There is a contraindication to the use of Granix (tbo- filgrastim) AND Nivestym (filgrastim aafi) Fulphila (pegfilgrastim- jmdb) Nyvepria (pegfilgrastim- apgf) filgrastim) AND Nivestym (filgrastim-aafi) Fulphila (pegfilgrastim-jmdb) and Nyvepria (pegfilgrastim-apgf) may be considered medically necessary to decrease the incidence of infection for adults treated with myelosuppressive anti-cancer regimens at risk of severe febrile neutropenia when all the following are met: The individual is aged 18 years or older AND Documentation is provided that the individual has tried and failed Granix (tbo-filgrastim) or Nivestym (filgrastim-aafi) OR Documentation to the use of Granix (tbo-filgrastim) AND Nivestym (filgrastim-aafi) OR Documentation of a valid medical rationale is provided for why self-injection or home nursing cannot be performed with Granix (tbo-filgrastim) AND Nivestym (filgrastim-aafi) Fulphila (pegfilgrastim-jmdb) and Nyvepria (pegfilgrastim- apgf) may be considered medically necessary as first-line therapy to decrease the incidence of infection for
+Neupogen (filgrastim), Nypozi (filgrastim-txid), Releuko (filgrastim-ayow), and Zarxio (filgrastim-sndz) may be considered medically necessary to decrease the incidence of infection for adult and pediatric individuals treated with myelosuppressive anti-cancer regimens at risk of severe febrile neutropenia when all the following are met:

+Documentation is provided that the individual has tried and failed Granix (tbo-filgrastim) or Nivestym (filgrastim-aafi)

+There is a contraindication to the use of Granix (tbofilgrastim) AND Nivestym (filgrastim-aafi)

+- Fulphila (pegfilgrastimjmdb)

+- Udenyca (pegfilgrastim-cbqv

+- Udenyca Onbody (pegfilgrastim-cbqv)

+Fulphila (pegfilgrastim-jmdb), Udenyca (pegfilgrastim-cbqv), and Udenyca Onbody (pegfilgrastim-cbqv) may be considered medically necessary to decrease the incidence of infection for adults treated with myelosuppressive anticancer regimens at risk of severe febrile neutropenia when all the following are met:

+• The individual is aged 18 years or older

+AND

+- Documentation is provided that the individual has tried and failed Granix (tbo-filgrastim) or Nivestym (filgrastim-aafi) OR - Documentation is provided that the individual has a contraindication to the use of Granix (tbo-filgrastim) AND Nivestym (filgrastim-aafi)

+Documentation of a valid medical rationale is provided for why self-injection or home nursing cannot be performed with Granix (tbo-filgrastim) AND Nivestym (filgrastim-aafi)

+Fulphila (pegfilgrastim-jmdb), Udenyca (pegfilgrastim-cbqv), and Udenyca Onbody (pegfilgrastim-cbqv) may be considered medically necessary as first-line therapy to decrease the incidence of infection for individuals less than